Ensar01/FIT-merch-store/README.md

 I was responsible for developing the backend using ASP.NET Core and Entity Framework.
 Microsoft Identity and JWT were implemented for authentication and authorization, allowing secure user management.
 Email services were integrated specifically for account registration confirmation, enhancing security and user verification.

 The application supports standard CRUD operations, enabling administrators to manage products, users, and orders efficiently.
 Customers can browse available merchandise, add items to their wishlist, and place orders.
 Additionally, users can leave reviews for products, edit their profiles, and manage their account settings.
 The system ensures that only authenticated users can complete purchases, leave reviews, and update their information, maintaining data integrity and security.

+A basic reporting system is also implemented, allowing administrators to generate a list of all registered users on the site.